IBM/data-prep-kit/data-processing-lib/doc/transform-dev-env.md

 DOCKER_IMAGE_VERSION - the version of the docker image to produce.
 DOCKER_IMAGE_VERSION=0.6

 ```
-As a starting template, you can copy the [noop](../../transforms/universal/noop) project.
+As a starting template, you can copy the [noop](../../transforms/universal/noop) project,
+but be sure to change the `DOCKER_IMAGE_NAME/VERSION` in the Makefile.

 ### Python environment and dependencies
 It is strongly recommended to use a virtual environment (venv) to